NovatecConsulting/camunda-aws-s3-connector/README.md

 ### How to generate content?
 The upload is done by resolving a local path to a `File`.
 Since a process variable is currently limited in size to approx.
 2-4MB (there are some Zeebe chaos engineering tests) the file content should stay in the connector runtime.
-You can e.g. use a `JobWorker` to generate a file and store it in a `/tmp` folder.
+You can e.g. run a `JobWorker` in the same runtime environment to generate a file and store it in a `/tmp` folder where the connector logic also has access to.
 You can then get the path and set it into a `filePath` variable, which you then can reference with a FEEL expression in the `file path` configuration of the connector:

 ```java
 // generate file